Brazil's Rousseff praises U.S. for relaxing grip on Internet

-SAO PAULO Brazil's President Dilma Rousseff praised the United States on Wednesday for its decision to ease control over the Internet and called for a more democratic, transparent network following the U.S. National Security Agency spying scandal.
+SAO PAULO, April 23 Brazil's President Dilma Rousseff praised the United States on Wednesday for its decision to ease control over the Internet and called for a more democratic, transparent network following the U.S. National Security Agency spying scandal.

-Rousseff spoke at a global conference she convened on how to govern a safer, less U.S.-centred Internet after revelations that she and other world leaders had been spied upon by the NSA.
-[ID:nL2N0ND1DU]
+Rousseff spoke at a global conference she convened on how to govern a safer, less U.S.-centered Internet after revelations that she and other world leaders had been spied upon by the NSA.

 "The Internet we want will only be possible in a scenario of respect for human rights, in particular the right to privacy and freedom of expression," she said.